 The free app SpeedFan can help you find the cause behind a heightened CPU fan speed with ease.
 It searches your computer for informative chips and puts up voltages, speeds, and temperatures on display (things that your BIOS may fall short on).
 SpeedFan’s technology known as S.M.A.R.T.
 (Self-Monitoring Analysis and Reporting Technology) runs through your motherboard and video cards to extract relevant data.
 Here’s how you can use it.

 - Download, install and run the app on your PC

 - When the app’s main window opens, select Configure

 - Now, visit the Fans tab and wait for a list of all the fans on your PC to show up

 - Select the CPU fan and use the Response curve to adjust its speed

 The Response curve plots down the PC’s temperature and the relevant fan speed.
 The upward-sloping graph suggests that higher temperature leads to higher fan speed, but you can configure that to your liking.

-There are several alternative apps to SpeedFan like HWinFo, so if you don’t find its interface or control effective enough, you have got other options.
+There are several free fan speed controller software to SpeedFan like HWinFo, so if you don’t find its interface or control effective enough, you have got other options.
 If you’re looking to go overboard, you can always purchase an external fan hub (for your desktop) or a cooling pad for your laptop.

 How do I fix CPU Fan Speed errors?